csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 ### Business Task

-The marketing team would like to known:
+The marketing team would like to know:
 * How do annual members and casual riders use Cyclistic bikes differently?
 * Why would casual riders buy Cyclistic annual memberships?
 * How can Cyclistic use digital media to influence casual riders to become members?